MartineauUK/Unbound-Asuswrt-Merlin/Readme.md

 ```

-You can start in 'easy' mode by using
+You can also start in **'Easy mode'** from the command line by using
 ```
 unbound_manager easy
 ```